Jeanmarie Simpson: Current activities

 Simpson is one of the founders and the Artistic Director of Arizona Theatre Matters, based in Phoenix, Arizona.

-In 2024, audio/sign language productions of her plays The Jewish Question, Bambino Mio - Bright Little Flame (about the life of Maria Montessori), When Churchyards Yawn - (Hamlet in Purgatory), and Pineapple and Other Options were launched on YouTube.
+Since 2024, audio/sign language productions of her plays The Jewish Question, Bambino Mio - Bright Little Flame (about the life of Maria Montessori), When Churchyards Yawn - (Hamlet in Purgatory), and Pineapple and Other Options were launched on YouTube.

 As of January 2024, Simpson was clerk of the Fellowship of Quakers in the Arts.

 In 2025, a collection of four plays by Simpson titled When Churchyards Yawn and Other Plays was published by Upstage Left Press, a feminist publishing house dedicated to original dramatic literature by female-identifying writers.
 The anthology includes When Churchyards Yawn, Lear (A Solo Adaptation), Ghosts of the Gilded Stage, and Even Unto Death.
 Written during and after the COVID-19 pandemic, the plays explore themes of legacy, isolation, grief, and memory through revisionist and feminist perspectives.

 The title play, When Churchyards Yawn, imagines the characters of Shakespeare's Hamlet confined in Purgatory forty years after their deaths.
 Critics have noted its mix of irreverence and moral inquiry, and Simpson's reimagining of characters such as Gertrude and Claudius has been praised for its depth and nuance.

 Lear (A Solo Adaptation) reinterprets Shakespeare's tragedy as a one-person show set during the king's final moments, described by Simpson as a “non-linear fever dream” blending Shakespearean and original text.
 Ghosts of the Gilded Stage, a pandemic-informed monodrama, centers on an aging actor alone onstage with the detritus of his career, confronting memory and artistic mortality.

 Even Unto Death focuses on Joan of Arc's posthumous legacy, particularly through the eyes of her mother Isabelle Romée.
 The play interrogates the politics of sainthood and how trauma is inherited and remembered, reframing Joan not as an icon of fearlessness but as a terrified girl caught in an impossible choice.

 The collection has been recognized for its structural experimentation and its resonance with contemporary theatre movements, including feminist adaptations, post-pandemic storytelling, and the resurgence of solo performance.
 Upstage Left Press described Simpson's work as “potent, enduring… [that] commands the page, with or without production history.”
+In 2026, the publisher released a revised and expanded second edition.